Public Program Grants

 #5: If the applicant answers the optional application question, "Is there other information you think our grant application reviewers should take into account in reviewing your application?" reviewers will consider the content of their answer in the most appropriate scoring category above.

-Our Review Committee members individually score each application based on the merits of each proposal.
+Our review committee members individually score each application based on the merits of each proposal.
 After numerical scoring is completed, the applications are ranked according to the scoring.
-The Review Committee meets to discuss proposals and rankings and determines which applications to fund.
-Then OH evaluates if the Committee’s intentions for awards will allow OH to reach our 60% awarding goal to our two Funding Priority Groups.
-OH may potentially adjust the award amounts and/or the number of awards in order to reach our 60% FPG goal, but the importance of the original scoring/ranking of applications remains intact throughout the process.
+The committee meets to discuss proposals and rankings and determines which applications to fund.
+Then Oregon Humanities evaluates if the committee’s intentions for awards will allow the organization to reach our 60 percent awarding goal to our two Funding Priority Groups.
+Oregon Humanities may potentially adjust the award amounts and/or the number of awards in order to reach our goal, but the importance of the original scoring/ranking of applications remains intact throughout the process.

 Oregon Humanities is committed to funding organizations across Oregon.
 Knowing that we have limited grant funds to award and are committed to funding organizations and communities that have historically been underserved, we prioritize funding to Oregon organizations that are based in and led by rural communities (using the Oregon Office of Rural Health’s definition of rural as locations in Oregon ten or more miles from the center of a population center of 40,000 people or more) and/or organizations led by Black, Indigenous, and/or People of Color (BIPOC) communities.

 Questions about applying or eligibility?
 Want to share feedback or ideas about this grant?
-Please contact Dawn Smallman, grants and programs coordinator, at d.smallman@oregonhumanities.org or (503) 241-0543 ext.
+Please contact Dawn Smallman, program manager, at d.smallman@oregonhumanities.org or (503) 241-0543 ext.
 123.

-Please note that Oregon Humanities staff are available to answer questions Monday through Friday, during normal business hours.
+Please note that Oregon Humanities staff are available to answer questions Monday through Friday, during normal Pacific Time Zone business hours.

 Tags